seafooood/andrew-seaford.co.uk/servers/langflow/How To Install Langflow on Ubuntu Without Docker/How To Install Langflow on Ubuntu Without Docker.md

 sudo systemctl status langflow
 ```

-Now Langflow should be running on your Ubuntu machine without Docker.
+Now Langflow should be running on your Ubuntu machine without Docker on port 8000.
+Using a web browser navigate to <http:\\<server ip address>:8080>